Introduction

 The winning abstracts contained in this publication can be classified in four major themes:

-In cooperation with the Erasmus University Rotterdam, Q-Park established the Q-Park Student Award in 2014 for the best research conducted on parking and mobility written at a college or university in Europe.
+In cooperation with the Erasmus University Rotterdam, Q-Park established the Q-Park Student Award in 2014 for the best project or research conducted on parking and mobility written at a college or university in Europe.

 We have commissioned this publication of abstracts to share knowledge with the industry and interested parties.
 We more than appreciate your feedback, but more importantly, we value your commitment and sponsorship to increase relevant knowledge and accelerate the journey towards sustainable urban mobility.